 How do we hold space for the “both” and “and” rather than hardening into the “either/or?”
 How do we use our life experiences to awaken and deepen our understanding of both our humanity, and our spirituality in a world that challenges us with how to reconcile the space between the sacred life, and the secular?

 I think it might involve playful rebellion against separation from ourselves in order to create an all encompassing compassionate inclusion.
-Inhabiting those spaces in order to make art from the language of our heart.
+Inhabiting those spaces more fully in order to make art from the language of our heart.

 This is a virtual campfire.
 A place for thinking, feeling, & being.
 A clearing in the forest where we can gather to connect with each other, find inspiration, and remember how to listen more deeply to our own heads & hearts.

 A space that can remind us how to be anywhere, and work with softening into what we want to resist.
-Knowing that the at times wrestling with is part of the journey.
+Knowing the at times wrestling with is part of the journey.

 As creators, we see taking care of our minds, bodies, & spirits as integrated acts of radical self-love and creative rebellion.
 We see yoga, writing, and creative self-expression as elixirs that bring us back into our own natural state of illumination.
 We believe in creating sustainable practices in our lives to enhance our wholeness, health, and wellness.